-This section shall include a comparative analysis of the environmental effects and technical and economic feasibility of alternatives that led to the selected project alternative.
-The proponent shall describe at a minimum alternative access methods, including non-road marine and fly out air options.
+This section shall include an analysis of the environmental effects and technical and economic feasibility of alternatives that led to the selected project alternative.
+The proponent shall describe at a minimum alternative cattle pasture and forage areas.
 This shall include, but not limited to:

-- a) Environmental, economic, and technical costs and benefits of the alternatives; - b) Market conditions, regulatory changes, and other factors that may have influenced the selection of the preferred alternative; and - c) Justification of the preferred alternatives to the undertaking based on the relative consideration of the environmental, economic, and technical costs and benefits.
+- a) environmental, economic, and technical costs and benefits of the alternatives; - b) market conditions, regulatory changes, and other factors that may have influenced the selection of the preferred alternative; and - c) justification of the preferred alternatives to the undertaking based on the consideration of the environmental, economic, and technical costs and benefits.